Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 By default, TMPGEnc will label episodes as **Chapter 1**, **Chapter 2**, **Chapter 3**, etc. The source filenames are not shown in the Blu-ray menus unless you manually customize the menu titles during authoring.

+[Here](https://github.com/Luluanaki/One-Pace-Blu-ray-Build-Guide/tree/82cb970d23b4d620714037a5c6df4f174cfb2e79/References/Scripts/Renaming) are a few optional PowerShell scripts that can automatically rename entire arcs into a consistent format.
+They are especially useful when organizing files from multiple sources with different naming conventions.

 ---